Kotlin/dokka/docs/topics/runners/dokka-gradle.md

     <def title="moduleName">
         <p>
            The display name to refer to the project’s documentation.
 It appears in the table of contents, navigation, headers, and log messages.
-In multi-module projects, each module or subproject’s <code>moduleName</code> is used as its section title in aggregated documentation.
+In multi-project builds, each subproject <code>moduleName</code> is used as its section title in aggregated documentation.
         </p>
         <p>Default: Gradle project name</p>
     </def>
     <def title="moduleVersion">
         <p>
-            The module version displayed in the generated documentation.
+            The subproject version displayed in the generated documentation.
-            In single-module projects, it is used as the project version.
+            In single-project builds, it is used as the project version.
-            In multi-module projects, each module or subproject’s <code>moduleVersion</code> is used when aggregating documentation.
+            In multi-project builds, each subproject <code>moduleVersion</code>
+            is used when aggregating documentation.
         </p>
         <p>Default: Gradle project version</p>